jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Kindred Instant - Expeditioner
 Kicker {2}.
 Destroy target artifact or enchantment with mana value 2 lor less.
-If this spell was kicked, destroy that artifact or enchantment if its mana value is 5 or less instaed.
+If this spell was kicked, destroy that artifact or enchantment if its mana value is 5 or less instead.
 ```

 [card implementation](../custom/cards/b/breaking_rules.txt)